sibellavia/sibellavia.github.io/content/blog/lemon-devlog-001.md

 * **Rust:** because I deeply love low‑level languages.
 My favorite is C. But for this project, I thought it’d be a great chance to learn Rust more thoroughly.
 So far, I’m enjoying it.
 The technical reasons are performance‑related.
 And also because there aren’t many stand‑alone web servers like Nginx or Caddy written in Rust.
 * **Tokio:** de facto standard async runtime in the Rust ecosystem.
 We use its task scheduling, non‑blocking I/O primitives, and synchronization tools to build the server’s concurrent architecture.
 * **Hyper:** I find it an excellent HTTP library.
-It didn’t make sense to rewrite it from scratch, and besides—it works really well.
+It didn’t make sense to rewrite it from scratch, and besides it works really well.
 * **Rustls:** for TLS.
 * **TOML/Serde:** for clear configuration.
 * And then we have **Moka** for high‑performance caching and **async-compression** for Brotli/Zstd/Gzip.